-Ice bucket challenges have been happening across the country.
-Maybe you’ve been challenged by a friend or relative.
-But how much do you know about ALS, the disease in which this fundraising phenomenon is helping to bring attention?
+The ice bucket challenge swept the nation pre-TikTok, as you might’ve been challenged by a friend or relative who had participated.
+But how much do you know about ALS, the disease in which the fundraising phenomenon helped bring awareness to?

 According to the ALS Association, amyotrophic lateral sclerosis (ALS) is a neurodegenerative disease that affects nerve cells in the brain and spinal cord.
 The disease progresses rapidly.
 Individuals with ALS lose control of muscle movement, causing paralyzation and ultimately death.

 The disease is also known called “Lou Gehrig’s Disease,” named for the famous baseball player who was diagnosed with ALS on his 36th birthday.